 R.V.
 Isachenko, V.V.
 Strijov

-Abstract: The paper is devoted to the problem of dimensionality reduction for signal decoding.
-The challenge of the investigation is redundancy in data description.
-High correlation in measurements leads to correlation in input space.
-The study considers multivariate problem, the target variable is a vector.
-In this case the correlations occur in both input and target spaces.
-Dimensionality reduction and feature selection are used to build simple and stable model.
+Abstract: This paper is devoted to the dimensionality reduction problem in signal decoding.
+The challenge of this investigation is the redundancy in the data description.
+High correlations among measurements lead to correlations in the input space.
+This study considers the multivariate problem, and the target variable is a vector.
+In this case, the correlations occur in both the input and target spaces.
+Dimensionality reduction and feature selection are used to build a simple and stable model.

-Partial least squares (PLS) regression is used as a base model for the dimensionality reduction.
-The model projects input and target data into the joint latent space and maximizes the covariances between the projections.
-To obtain the sparse model the feature selection is applied.
+The partial least squares (PLS) regression is used as the base model for the dimensionality reduction.
+The model projects the input and target data into the joint latent space and maximizes the covariances between the projections.
+To obtain the sparse model, feature selection is applied.
 The majority of feature selection methods ignore the dependencies in the target space.
-The study suggests a novel approach to feature selection in multivariate regression.
+The study suggests a novel approach to feature selection using a multivariate regression.
 The proposed approach extends the ideas of the quadratic programming feature selection (QPFS) algorithm.
-The QPFS algorithm selects non-correlated features, which are relevant to the targets.
-The proposed methods take into account the dependencies in the target space and select features which are informative to all targets jointly.
+The QPFS algorithm selects the noncorrelated features that are relevant to the targets.
+The proposed methods take into account the dependencies in the target space and select the features that are informative to all targets jointly.

-The computational experiment was carried out on the electrocorticogram (ECOG) dataset.
-The proposed algorithms were compared by different criteria such as stability and their prediction performance.
+The computational experiment was carried out using the electrocorticogram (ECOG) dataset.
+The proposed algorithms were compared using different criteria such as their stability and predictive performance.
 The algorithms give significantly better results compared to the baseline strategy.
-QPFS approach was compared with partial least squares (PLS) regression.
-The best result is obtained by combination of QPFS and PLS algorithms.
+The QPFS approach was compared with the partial least squares (PLS) regression.
+The best result is obtained by a combination of the QPFS and PLS algorithms.

 Keywords: partial least squares, quadratic programming feature selection, signal decoding